zenika-open-source/promote-open-source-project/README.md

 <summary>❗ Maintain your project, process opened issues</summary>
 <p>

 > Do not let opened issues without response.
-Be nice with people that took time to open issues 😉
+Be nice with people that took time to open issues. 😉

 </p>
 </details>